-I’ve studied maternity care for several years, and worked with consumers and professionals in navigating the complex factors that go into how care is delivered.
-I’ve learned through hands-on experience with time-sensitive, high-pressure situations and through relationships with experts in research, medicine, midwifery, trauma, and the law.
+I’ve worked with hundreds of consumers and professionals in navigating the complex factors that go into how care is delivered–learning through hands-on experience with time-sensitive, high-pressure situations and through relationships with experts in research, medicine, midwifery, trauma, and the law.

 SOME RECENT CONSULTATIONS

 I’m a doula.
 How can I better support my clients who want to have a vaginal birth after Cesarean in an area where this is not supported, and what are their rights in these situations?